Ukrainians cheer nation's EU candidacy amid wartime woes - NewsBreak

 Ukraine applied for membership less than a week after Russia invaded the country and must undergo a complicated process of many months to be eligible to join the 27-nation bloc.

-“It is very important for us that all these processes do not bring more problems to us and more problems in the relations of the countries mentioned with us.
-There are enough of these problems anyway,” Peskov said.
+Russian Foreign Minister Sergey Lavrov said the European Union - and its potential expansion - do not pose a “threat or risk" to Russia because the bloc is not a military alliance like NATO.
+But he said the Kremlin thinks the EU's stance and outlook have become more anti-Russian.

+“We are well aware that the EU evolved over the past few years, getting an aggressive ideological background, first of all a Russophobic background,” Lavrov said.

-In Pokrovsk, a small town close to the four-month-old war's frontline in eastern Ukraine, few resident wanted to share their thoughts on EU candidacy as they hurried to collect their daily aid handouts.
-Those who did said the decision would send a strong message to the Russians trying to seize cities and villages a few miles away.
+In Pokrovsk, a small town close to the four-month-old war's frontline in eastern Ukraine, few residents wanted to discuss the EU candidacy as they hurried to collect their daily aid handouts.
+Some of those who shared their thoughts said the decision would send a strong message to the Russians trying to seize cities and villages a few miles away.

-The chairman of Ukraine’s parliament said that a path toward EU membership would remind the country's soldiers that their fight is worth the hardship and won international admiration.
+The chairman of Ukraine’s parliament said that a path toward EU membership would remind the country's soldiers that their fight, which has won international admiration, is worth the hardship.

 To gain EU membership, countries must meet a detailed host of economic and political conditions, including a commitment to the rule of law and other democratic principles.
 The EU's executive arm has indicated that Ukraine also will have to curb entrenched corruption and adopt other government reforms.